-Keeping bass alive and healthy also leads us into a couple of hot topics I’ve seen on social media and have been asked personally.
-The first is about the use of Culling Systems or Cull Tabs.
-For those of you that don’t know these are, they are basically a colored and/or numbered float that attached to a line, cable or chain with a clip or hook on the other end.
+Keeping bass alive and healthy also leads us into the next hot topic I’ve seen on social media and have been asked personally.
+That topic is the use of Culling Systems or Cull Tabs.
+For those of you that don’t know what these are, they are basically a colored and/or numbered float that is attached to a line, cable or chain with a clip or hook on the other end.
 The clip or hook is then attached to a bass’ mouth before you put them in the livewell.
-They are used by tournament anglers to keep track of the bass they have caught.
+They are used by tournament anglers to keep track of the size/weight of each bass they have caught.
 Once the angler gets a limit of bass these tabs make it easy to cull their catch.
 When a bass is caught and determined to be bigger than one in the livewell, the angler can quickly find and remove the smaller bass.
 Just like with livewells these cull systems have improved over time.
-The first ones to come out really did damage the bass’ mouth and some to the point that even if the bass was released alive, it was very unlikely they would survive for very long once released.
-I’m happy to report that today there are some cull systems out there designed to not damage the bass’ mouth.
-I’ve tried a few of these newer systems and it is true they don’t damage the bass’ mouth but most of them also don’t stay attached to the bass very well.
-The one system that I’ve tried that works best and I’m currently using is the Clip N Cull from Cal Coast.
-If you take an extra second to position the clip right in the bass’ mouth and lock it correctly they stay put and they do not damage the bass’ mouth at all.
+The first ones to come out really caused a lot of damage to the bass’ mouth.
+Some of this damage was to the point that the bass was unlikely to survive for very long once released.
+I’m happy to report that today there are some cull systems out there designed not damage the bass’ mouth.
+I’ve tried a few of these newer systems and it is true they don’t damage the bass’ mouth but most of them also don’t stay attached to larger bass very well.
+The one system I believe that works best and I’m currently using is the Clip N Cull from Cal Coast.
+If you take an extra second to position the clip right in the bass’ mouth and lock it correctly they stay put even on big bass and they do not damage the bass’ mouth at all.

-One of the new trends I’ve seen and been asked about is the new Catch Picture and Release (CPR) tournaments.
-These were started mostly by Bank and Kayak fishermen as keeping fish in their tournaments just are practical as they have no good method of keeping their fish alive.
+One of the new trends I’ve seen and been asked about is the new Catch, Picture and Release (CPR) tournaments.
+These were started mostly by Bank and Kayak fishermen as keeping fish in their tournaments just is not practical as they don’t have a good method of keeping their fish alive.
 It also opens up aspects of Online Internet tournaments even for boat fishermen.
-I even just finished competing in my first CPR online tournament this past month.
+I just finished competing in my first CPR online tournament this past month.
 It was the Crème Lures “King of Staff” tournament that was open to all Crème Lures Pro Staff.
 It was a lot of fun and knowing I was competing against other Pro Staff members from all over the country made it very interesting.
 For these CPR tournaments the fish’s length is measured on a bump board and a picture is taken to be submitted to the tournament director.
-So for these CPR tournaments it is inches instead of pounds & ounces they use inches to determine the winner of the tournament.
+So for these CPR tournaments it is inches instead of pounds & ounces that are used to determine the winner of the tournament.
 By the way I did win the King of Staff tournament which is something I’m very proud of accomplishing.
-Now these CPR tournaments do have a lot of advantages for the bass and the fishermen.
-First off it almost guarantees the bass is returned to the water in a condition where its survival has to be very high.
+Now these CPR tournaments do have a lot of advantages for both the bass and the fishermen.
+First off they almost guarantee the bass is returned to the water in a condition where its survival rate has to be very high.
 Not only is the survival rate a big plus but also the bass is returned to the water very close to where it was caught, this is another subject I’d like to discuss more in the next paragraph.
 From the fisherman’s standpoint this type of tournament opens up all types of possibilities.
 You don’t have to travel long distances to fish in these online CPR tournament.
 Most online tournaments allow you to fish any body of water of your choosing.
 Just like the King of Staff tournament I fished, you can be competing against folks from all over the country.
 That is very cool but it opens up all kinds of cheating possibilities as well, another subject that deserves its own paragraph later.
 I do know that when possible I’ll be fishing more of these online CPR tournaments in the future.

-Releasing a bass back very near to where it was caught in all tournaments would be awesome.
+Releasing each bass back very near to where it was caught in all tournaments would be an awesome improvement.
 This is especially true when tournaments are held during the spawning season.
 It is my opinion that there shouldn’t be any tournaments held during the spawning season.
 Why you might ask?
-All those big bass full of eggs that are just about ready to spawn are pulled away from their beds and released sometimes many miles away.
-Now I’m not sure exactly what happens after the bass is released, if it survives does it try and return to its original mate and bed or does it look for a new mate and build a new bed in a different location.
+All those big bass full of eggs that are about ready to spawn are pulled away from their beds and released sometimes many miles away.
+Now I’m not sure exactly what happens after the bass is released, if it survives does it try to return to its original mate and bed or does it look for a new mate and build a new bed in a different location.
 In any event it has to be disruptive to their spawning process and potentially damaging to the body of water’s bass population to some extent.
 This would especially be true if these fish come from a river system where the fish would have to fight miles of current to get back to their spawning location.
-Along these same lines is one of my personal pet peeve in regards to this discussion is when the bass weighed in aren’t returned to body of water they were caught.
-You will see this happen when weigh in isn’t held at the body of water for some type of advertising or promotional event.
+Along these same lines is one of my personal pet peeve in regards to this discussion.
+It is when the bass weighed in aren’t returned to body of water they were caught.
+You will see this happen a lot when weigh-ins aren’t held at the body of water for some type of advertising or promotional event.
 There is also the rare cases where a tournament angler makes an extremely long run to fish.
 This happened a couple of years ago when the BASS Elite Series was on the Sabine River.
 Pro Mike McClelland ran down the Sabine River to the Intercostal Waterway.
 He took the Intercostal to Galveston Bay and then ran up into Clear Creek Bayou to fish.
 This took him a 2 hour boat ride in both directions, but the tactic served him well as he finished 2nd in the tournament.
 However all the bass he caught out of Clear Creek Bayou were released into the Sabine River.
 Why should I care that this happened?
 The reason I care is Clear Creek Bayou is one of the systems we fish in the Bayou Bassin’ League.
 Now 15 prime bass, likely prime spawners have been removed and transplanted into another body of water.
 That just doesn’t set well with me, sorry!

 One more etiquette related subject that seems to be more prevalent or more widely noticed these days is “Smack Talking”.
-It might be more widely noticed because everyone so interconnected.
-There was always some “Smack Talk” that happened in groups of friends, clubs and even bigger tournament series.
-However it happened in the background and was more in fun than anything else, but in these days you see it happening in the wide open on social media for all the world to see.
-I think anyone that fishes tournaments is guilty of a little smack talk from time to time, I know I am but I’m not sure posted it on social media is a good thing.
-For the most part I know it really is no harm done most of the time but it has led to some heated encounters on the water.
+It might be more widely noticed because everyone so interconnected on social media.
+There was always some smack talk that happened in groups of friends, clubs and even bigger tournament series.
+However it happened in the background and was more in fun than anything else, but in these days you see it happening on social media for all the world to see.
+I think anyone that fishes tournaments is guilty of a little smack talk from time to time, I know I am but I’m not sure posting it on social media is a good thing.
+For the most part I know it really is no harm meant, but it has led to some heated encounters on the water over the years.
 It may also give fans of some fishermen the wrong impressions of them as well, especially if that fisherman is doing it on social media.
-I don’t think it will ever stop, heck I don’t know that I can stop, but I am going to try and not do any smack talking on social media.
+I don’t think it will ever stop, heck I don’t know that I can stop, but I will try very hard not to post any smack talk on social media.